 Outlined below are some things we’ll be talking about in 2019 on the home design front.
 To keep it simple and streamlined, we’ve created a simple “yay” or “nay” to let you know what will be in and what styles you can let go of as we approach the New Year.

 – Say “yay” to blush anything and everything.
 Even people who eschew all things frilly and pink are coming around to this demure trend.

 - Ready to test the waters but not quite ready to dive?
-Check out this minimalist footed bowl from Anthropologie in a beautiful blushing pink.
+Check out this footed bowl from Anthropologie in a beautiful blushing pink.
 This is one of those pieces we see anywhere from a bookshelf to a dining room table.

 – If blush is a yay, then what, you may ask, is the corresponding “nay” for next year’s color scheme?
 Brace yourselves minimalists, but the answer is stark white.
-No worries, you can still keep it cozy with textures and layered shades of white—just be cautious of anything too stark.
+No worries, you can still keep it with and layered shades of white—just be cautious of anything too stark.

 – While we’re on the subject of pink, look for interesting color combos that are making a comeback in 2019.
 Embrace the clashing trend, and say “yay” to pink and red together.
 Or think back to those J. Crew rugbys that you adored in the 90s and pair navy with green.